J. Gordon Edwards (entomologist): Entomology

 In 1949 Edwards joined the faculty of San Jose State University (then San Jose State College), where he was professor of entomology until his retirement in 1990, after which he continued research and teaching as professor emeritus.
 He specialized in beetles, and published several articles on the insects of Glacier National Park.
 He was elected a life fellow of the California Academy of Sciences in 1977, and served as president of the Pacific Coast Entomological Society in 1948 and 1953, elected as honorary member in 1993.
 During his career he supervised 90 master's students in entomology, including scientists such as Terry L. Erwin, who credits Edwards with inspiring his interest in entomology.
 To students and friends he was widely called "Doc".
 In 1991 the university's entomology museum was dedicated to him and renamed the J. Gordon Edwards Entomology Museum.
 He is commemorated in the scientific names of the beetles Bembidion edwardsi and Nebria arkansana edwardsi.
 Dr. Michael Ivie, past president of the Entomological Society of America, calls Edwards an "unsung mentor", writing that despite his influence he is little-known among entomologists beyond his students, a trait Ivie attributes to his teaching at a non-PhD granting university.
+In 2007 The Coleopterists Society established the annual J. Gordon Edwards Prize for the best published paper based on a Master's Thesis dealing with beetles.